Select and filter regions and countries

 In the Micronesia subregion, there has been slight progress towards achieving global nutrition targets.
 The global target for overweight among children under 5 years of age has two countries on course to meet it, while stunting among children under 5 years of age and diabetes among men each have one country on course.
 However, not a single country in the subregion is on course to meet the targets for wasting among children under 5 years of age, exclusive breastfeeding among infants aged 0 to 5 months, anaemia in women of reproductive age (aged 15 to 49 years), low birth weight, diabetes among women, obesity among men, and obesity among women.
 Five countries in the subregion have insufficient data to comprehensively assess their progress towards these global targets.

-The latest data shows that anaemia affects an estimated 28.7% of women of reproductive age.
-There is insufficient data to estimate the regional prevalence of low birth weight among infants or exclusive breastfeeding for infants aged 0 to 5 months.
+The latest data shows that anaemia affects an estimated 29.2% of women of reproductive age.
+There is insufficient data to estimate the regional prevalence of low birth weight among infants.
+The estimated average prevalence of infants aged 0 to 5 months who are exclusively breastfed is 63.6%, which is significantly higher than the global average of 43.8%.
 Although the Micronesia subregion has no data for wasting under 5 years of age, it faces a malnutrition burden in both its overweight and stunting levels.
 The average prevalence of overweight is 4.8% - the lowest compared to other subregions in Oceania with sufficient data.
 The prevalence of stunting is 15.2%, which is lower than the global average of 22.0%.

 Progress towards the global nutrition targets